 #3 Hoi An in Vietnam

-Hoi An is made for scooter rides but cycling is a fun way too.
-The town offers Muay Thai, kickboxing, yoga, and a pilates studio, a friendly expat community, welcoming locals, and many events, from festivals to flea markets, street festivities, and social gatherings.
-The small town has 2 international schools and provides a high living standard.
+Hoi An is perfect for scooter rides, but cycling is fun too.
+The town offers Muay Thai, kickboxing, yoga, and a Pilates studio, a friendly expat community, welcoming locals, and a variety of events, from festivals to flea markets, street festivities, and social gatherings.
+The small town has two international schools and offers a high standard of living.

-When in Hoi An, make sure to visit Hub Hoi An coworking space.
+When in Hoi An, make sure to visit the Hub Hoi An coworking space.

 💡